The Best Pork Marinade

 - Grill pork chops or pork tenderloin to an internal temperature of 145 degrees.

 - Place on cutting board and cover with foil.
-Allow to rest 10 minutes before serving or slicing.
+Allow to rest for 10 minutes before serving or slicing.

 Notes